 \section{Abstract}

-Sensory neuroprostheses are emerging as a promising technology to restore lost sensory function or augment human capacities.
+Sensory neuroprostheses are emerging as a promising technology to restore lost sensory function or augment human capabilities.
 However, sensations elicited by current devices often appear artificial and distorted.
-Although current models can often predict the neural or perceptual response to an electrical stimulus, an optimal stimulation strategy solves the inverse problem: what is the required stimulus to produce a desired response?
-Here we frame this as an end-to-end optimization problem, where a deep neural network encoder is trained to invert a known, fixed forward model that approximates the underlying biological system.
-As a proof of concept, we demonstrate the effectiveness of our \acf{HNA} on the use case of visual neuroprostheses.
-We found that \acs{HNA} is able to produce high-fidelity stimuli from the MNIST and COCO datasets that outperform conventional encoding strategies and surrogate techniques across all tested conditions.
+Although current models can predict the neural or perceptual response to an electrical stimulus, an optimal stimulation strategy solves the inverse problem: what is the required stimulus to produce a desired response?
+Here, we frame this as an end-to-end optimization problem, where a deep neural network stimulus encoder is trained to invert a known and fixed forward model that approximates the underlying biological system.
+As a proof of concept, we demonstrate the effectiveness of this \acf{HNA} in visual neuroprostheses.
+We find that \acs{HNA} produces high-fidelity patient-specific stimuli representing handwritten digits and segmented images of everyday objects, and significantly outperforms conventional encoding strategies across all simulated patients.
 Overall this is an important step towards the long-standing challenge of restoring high-quality vision to people living with incurable blindness and may prove a promising solution for a variety of neuroprosthetic technologies.